Simplex-to-Euclidean Bijections for Categorical Flow Matching: EXPERIMENTS

 We also report results for a baseline using Euclidean geometry directly on the simplex \citep{Chen2024,Stark2024}, denoting it by LinearFM.
 As explained in Section~\ref{sec:cfm}, our method is used with minibatch OT (w/OT) and without OT, we report both results.
 We fix $\lambda=\tfrac{1}{2}$ and $\alpha=100$ in all cases.

-\paragraph{Compositional data} The training data consists of continuous samples in $\mathring \Delta^2$, drawn from a checkerboard distribution in $\mathbb{R}^2$ and projected on the simplex with the inverse stick-breaking transform.
+Our code implementation is available at \href{https://github.com/williwilliams3/simplexfm}{\texttt{github.com/williwilliams3/simplexfm}}. \paragraph{Compositional data} The training data consists of continuous samples in $\mathring \Delta^2$, drawn from a checkerboard distribution in $\mathbb{R}^2$ and projected on the simplex with the inverse stick-breaking transform.
 We train directly on these continuous samples rather than on discrete observations.
 As shown in Fig.~\ref{fig:checkboard}, the generated data from \ourmethod\ aligns more closely with the true distribution, whereas LinearFM and SFM produce many poor samples near the vertices.
 The number of invalid samples (points falling in regions of zero density) is more than twice for both, compared to our method.

 \paragraph{Binarized MNIST} The Binarized MNIST sets each pixel of MNIST to $1$ with probability given by its intensity and $0$ otherwise \citep{Salakhutdinov2008}; each pixel takes value in $\Delta^1$.
 The velocity field is modeled using a convolutional neural network \citep{Song2020, Cheng2024}.
 We use the standard train/validation/test split and report both negative log-likelihood (NLL) and the Fréchet inception distance (FID) for the test samples in Table~\ref{tab:bmnist}. \ourmethod\ has the lowest NLL and FID, with relatively similar performance for all four variants.
-Some of the baselines ( D3PM, DFM and DirichletFM) are substantially worse.
+Some of the baselines (D3PM, DFM and DirichletFM) are substantially worse.

 \paragraph{DNA sequence generation} We use the human Promoter DNA sequence data from \citet{Avdeyev2023}, with 100,000 sequences of 1024 elements with a transcription signal.
 The task is conditional (on the signal) generation of the four symbols in $\Delta^3$.
 The training, validation, and test sets are split based on chromosomes: Chromosome 10 is used for validation, Chromosomes 8 and 9 for testing, and the remaining chromosomes for training.
 The velocity field is modeled with the same architecture as in \citet{Avdeyev2023}, and following their setup, we evaluate generations by mapping both generated and test samples through a pretrained Sei model \citep{Chen2022}; the SP-MSE loss is the average Euclidean distance between these embeddings.
 Table~\ref{tab:promoter} shows our method is again the best.